romilly/pi-towers-workshop/plan/manuscript/Chapter2.md

    ![screen2](images/screen2.png)

-1. You can close both dyalogues.
+1. You can close both dialogues.

 Once your program has been *flashed* (installed in the micro:bit's memory), you should see 'Hello World' scroll across the LEDs on the front of